korcankaraokcu/PINCE/CONTRIBUTING.md

 - Implement a psuedo-terminal for the inferior like edb does(idk if necessary, we don't usually target CLI games, up to debate)
 - Try to optimize TrackBreakpoint and TrackWatchpoint return data structures further, adding an id field might simplify traversing of the tree, performance tests are required
 - Implement extra MemoryViewerWindow tabs(not really critical right now, up to debate)
-- ~~Consider removing the command file layer of IPC system for GDB_Engine.send_command to speed up things~~ [Update-29/04/2018 : Delaying this until GDB/MI implements a native multiline command feature or improves ```interpreter-exec``` command to cover every single multiline command type(including ```define``` commands)]
+- ~~Consider removing the command file layer of IPC system for debugcore.send_command to speed up things~~ [Update-29/04/2018 : Delaying this until GDB/MI implements a native multiline command feature or improves ```interpreter-exec``` command to cover every single multiline command type(including ```define``` commands)]
 - Implement developer mode in settings.
 Developer mode will include features like dissection of GUI elements on events such as mouse-over
 - Add ability to include non-absolute calls for dissect code feature(i.e call rax).
 Should be considered after the first version release.
 Might be useful for multi-breakpoint related features